yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure_00.md

 In this lab, you will perform the following:

-Task 1 : Enable Microsoft Defender for Cloud
+- Task 1 : Enable Microsoft Defender for Cloud

 ### Task 1: Enable Microsoft Defender for Cloud

-In this task, you will enable and configure Microsoft Defender for Cloud.

 1. In the Search bar of the Azure portal, type Defender, then select Microsoft Defender for Cloud.